4l0n3r/short-tech-notes/infra/Kubernetes.md

     restricted to namespace
     It works via IAM OpenID Connect Provider (OIDC) that EKS exposes, and IAM Roles must be constructed with reference to the IAM OIDC Provider
     Inside EKS, there is an admission controller that injects AWS session credentials into pods respectively of the roles based on the annotation on the Service Account used by the pod

+Statefulsets:

+    A StatefulSet is a Kubernetes resource used to manage stateful applications.
+Unlike Deployments, which are used for stateless applications, StatefulSets are designed for applications that require persistent storage, stable network identities, and ordered, predictable deployment and scaling.
+    Key Features of StatefulSets:
+    	1. Stable Network Identity: Each Pod in a StatefulSet gets a stable, unique hostname.
+For example, if you have 3 Pods in the StatefulSet, they will have names like: (my-app-0,my-app-1,my-app-2)
+    	2. Stable Storage: StatefulSets use PersistentVolumeClaims (PVCs) to ensure that each Pod gets its own persistent storage.
+When a Pod is rescheduled, it gets the same volume it had before.
+    	3. Ordered Deployment and Scaling: Pods in a StatefulSet are created and terminated in a specific order (e.g., my-app-0 is created first, then my-app-1, and so on).
+This is important for applications like databases, where one instance must be started before another.
+    	4. Graceful Termination: When scaling down or deleting Pods, StatefulSets ensure that Pods are terminated in reverse order (e.g., my-app-2 is terminated first, then my-app-1).

 eks: